FAQ

 • All traders will be expected to conform to t2e’s rules.
 Once a contract has been agreed, both parties are committed to fulfil their part of the bargain.

-• Traders who default face making good on the trade on the exchange and the risk of a fine of up to twice the value of the trade, public expulsion from t2e and ultimately being reported to the relevant Financial and Environmental Regulators.
+• Traders who default face, making good on the trade on the exchange run the risk of a fine of up to twice the value of the trade, public expulsion from t2e and ultimately being reported to the relevant Financial and Environmental Regulators.

 Forward Trading